 Coalescing filters are widely used to remove water and hydrocarbon liquids from natural gas to ensure natural gas quality and protect downstream equipment.

-In the Natural Gas industry, gas/liquid coalescers are used for recovery of lube oil downstream of a compressor.
-All liquids will be removed but lube oil recovery is the primary reason for installing a coalescer on the outlet of a compressor.
-Liquids from upstream of the compressor, which may include aerosol particles, entrained liquids or large volumes of liquids called "slugs" and which may be water and/or a combination of hydrocarbon liquids should be removed by a filter/coalescing vessel located upstream of the compressor.
+In the natural gas industry, coalescing filters are used for recovery of lube oil downstream of a compressor.
+All liquids are removed but lube oil recovery is the commonly the primary reason for installing a coalescer on the outlet of a gas compressor.
+Liquids upstream of the compressor, which may include aerosol particles, entrained liquids or large volumes of liquids called "slugs" should be removed by a separator or filter/coalescing vessel located upstream of the compressor.
 Efficiencies of gas/liquid coalescers are typically 0.3 Micron liquid particles, with efficiencies to 99.98%.

 Liquid-liquid coalescers can also be used to separate hydrocarbons from water phases such as removing oil from produced water.